 - Favored where radioactive iodine therapy is not available.

-- Possible development of hypothyroidism, but can be treated with thyroid supplements.
+- Possible development of hypothyroidism (can be treated with thyroid hormone supplementation.)

 Radioactive Iodine Therapy